-This is something I wrote in 2010, when I had a nervous breakdown and went slightly crazy for a few months.
+This is something I wrote in 2010, when I had a nervous breakdown and lost my mind for a while.

 I’ve actually published the full version of this as a book, which you can buy here.

 Summer seems to be coming early this year; it’s bright and warm in April.
 I love the sun; it always seems to make things better.
 Except this year, it doesn’t seem to be working.

 I have always felt as if I didn’t quite belong.
 Never quite accepted; never quite popular; never quite cool enough; not pretty or clever or slutty enough to fit in with any particular group.
 At school I felt inferior to everyone around me, like an impostor.
 My friends were all way more intelligent and beautiful than I was.
 I tried to be like them, but it never quite worked.
 When I left I didn’t maintain contact with most of them, and those I did still see never seemed particularly thrilled by my presence.
 People left school and went off to universities in far flung places, and I stayed put.
 I would find out after the fact that people I thought were my friends had come home for Christmas or Easter or all summer and met up, had parties, got blind drunk, and had a fantastic time; but they’d not called me, I’d not been included.
 It hurt me every time, but I had never really expected them to call any way; I had never been one of them.

 I’d always felt an outsider, but that never made it any easier.
 It was never through choice, I just didn’t know how to cross that line, to be inside the circle instead of outside looking in.
 That feeling of being an outsider is getting gradually worse though, more pronounced, as if I am further and further removed from the people around me.
 And I’m starting to care less and less about it…